 Vice President, Municipal Sales Republic Services

 Mr. Coupland joined Republic Services in 2015 as vice president of Municipal Sales.
-He currently leads the Municipal market vertical, consisting of partnerships with more than 2400 municipal cities in 40 states.
+He currently leads the Municipal market vertical, consisting of partnerships with more than 2400 municipal cities in 40 states and Puerto Rico.
 His team provides consultative support to their Municipal partners, to understand and navigate changes in the industry, as well as emerging technology and methods.

 Richard received his Bachelor of Science degree in Mechanical Engineering from the Virginia Military Institute, and his Masters degree in Business Administration from the W.P.
 Carey School of Business at Arizona State University.